alexertech/greyhat_blog/README.md

 - General
   - Cleanup of older non used ruby folders and files
   - Cleanup of scaffolding code
-  - Add historic visit tracking counter: Current solution only gives unique visitors

 - Dashboard
   - Change dashboard interface metrics with graphics

 - Posts
   - Blob rendering time is slower, need to create variant versions using Active Storage
-  - Add checkbox to enable / disable if a post should be public
+  - ✅ Add checkbox to enable / disable if a post should be public

 - Comments
   - ✅ Allow comments in posts